Reinoptland/patients-express/plan.md

 ## Stories

 - As a researcher I want a list of names of my patients, so I know who is participating in my study
+- As a researcher I want to be able to click on a name in the patient list, and see the details of a patient, so I can be informed